Help in finding and creating safer brave spaces for contact improvisation jams and other voluntary group gatherings

 - Does the event have publicly available participant guidelines that name who is responsible and explain what to expect?

-- Do the guidelines have more words about respecting and caring for each other and the group (and listening for “yes”) than about taking care of oneself (and saying “no”)?
+- Do the guidelines have more words about respecting each other and the group (and listening for “yes”) than about taking care of oneself (and saying “no”)?

 - Do the words about the former come before the words about the latter?